schnalz-digital/DeathManager/README.md

-# DOOM I + II Launcher – MS-DOS Style for Windows 11
+# DOOM I + II Launcher – MS-DOS Style

-Relive the nostalgia of 1993 with this classic DOOM I + II Multiplayer Launcher, designed to emulate the authentic MS-DOS experience.
+Relive the nostalgia of 1993 with this classic DOOM I + II Launcher, designed to emulate the authentic MS-DOS experience.

 **Instructions for Use:**